OSGeoLabBp/tutorials/english/data_processing/polinom.rst

 .. note:: *Development tipps*:

-    Use higher order polinom, the order be an input Beautify plot, title, grid, etc.
+    Use higher order polynom, the order be an input Beautify plot, title, grid, etc.